GoldenaArcher/gg-novel/CONTEXT.md

 - **Key behaviors**:
   - **Project switcher**: Pill buttons at the top to jump between novel projects; displays stats (word count, character cards) for quick context.
   - **Hierarchical chapter tree**: Supports nested structure with groups and chapters.
 Chapters can be organized into groups (folders) and nested arbitrarily deep:
     - **Groups** (`kind: 'group'`): Collapsible folders that contain other groups or chapters.
 Display aggregate word counts from all descendant chapters.
-Can have optional `variant` field for sub-categorization (e.g., "arc", "volume", "part").
+Can have optional `variant` field for sub-categorization (e.g., "arc", "volume", "part"). **Can be selected and edited** - groups have their own draft content just like chapters.
     - **Chapters** (`kind: 'chapter'`): Leaf nodes containing actual content.
 Show status badges (outline/draft/final) and word counts.
-  - **Tree navigation**: Click to expand/collapse groups, select chapters for editing.
+  - **Tree navigation**: Click to select any node (groups or chapters) for editing.
+Groups also toggle expand/collapse on click.
 Visual indentation shows nesting depth (via CSS depth multiplier).
+Selected nodes show blue highlight border and light purple background.
   - **CRUD operations**:
     - Create new chapters or groups at any level (root or nested under a parent) via "+" buttons
     - Delete nodes (removes all descendants if it's a group, including all nested content files)